vishnucta/legorap/README.md

 1) Configure ABAP Cloud Platform in your personal Eclipse IDE https://developers.sap.com/tutorials/abap-environment-trial-onboarding.html

-2) Clone your project into your Custom Package
+2) Clone your project into your Custom Package(Total 53 Artifacts)

 3) Do activation as per below order to avoid error.
 Due to some reason even though Mass activation list all aritifacts , it end up not activating all.
 Select all aritifacts in below listed folder and activate folder by folder